 - Protection: Record meeting in whole or part may serve as evidence in case of differences or misunderstandings or simply to confirm some facts.

 5. Structure your notes

-Make a habit to always taking your notes in the same way.
-Use bullet lists, keep them concise, use keywords, common abbreviations (D.I.Y. = do it yourself, CEO = Chief Executive Officer) and personal (BRB = be right back) In order to save time, take notes directly on computer/tablet/mobile.
+Make a habit of always taking your notes in the same way.
+Use bullet lists, keep them concise, use keywords, common abbreviations (D.I.Y. = do it yourself, CEO = Chief Executive Officer) and personal (BRB = be right back) In order to save time, take notes directly on the computer/tablet/mobile.

 6. Don’t hesitate to interrupt the meeting